elynrose/social/LARAVEL_CLOUD_DEPLOYMENT.md

 1. Check the Laravel Cloud documentation
 2. Review the deployment logs in your Laravel Cloud dashboard
 3. Ensure all files from this repository are properly committed and pushed
+4. Verify your PostgreSQL database is accessible from Laravel Cloud
-4. Verify your Laravel Cloud plan supports the features you're using
+5. Check your Laravel Cloud plan supports PostgreSQL

 ## 🚀 Next Steps After Deployment